DARPA-CRITICALMAAS/sri-ta3/README.md

 # installs from source code
 python3 -m pip install -e .
 ```
 *If installation succeeded without errors,* you should be able to run the code locally.
-An [example notebook file](./sri_maper/notebooks/predict_with_pretrained.ipynb) is provided to show how to load a pretrained model checkpoint for inference.
-You can view/run that notebook file or see advanced uses for training, etc. in later README sections.
+While we strongly encourage using the command-line-interface (CLI) to MAPER, we provide [example notebook files](./sri_maper/notebooks/) to demonstrate one might use the built CLI from a notebook or python file.
+You can view the example notebook files to get a sense of what the CLI is capable of.
+See [Command-Line-Interface Tutorial]() below for getting started with the CLI.

 #### Install with docker container that is run locally
 This setup is slightly more involved but provides more robustness across physical devices by using docker.
 We've written convenience [bash scripts](./docker) to make building and running the docker container much eaiser.
 First, edit the `JOB_TAG` `REPO_HOST`, `DUSER`, `WANDB_API_KEY` variables [project_vars.sh](project_vars.sh) to your use case.
 After editing [project_vars.sh](project_vars.sh), please clone the repo, and build the docker image.
 Below are example commands to do so using the conenivence scripts.